This case study is LONG. Feel free to start reading from “Competitive Analysis” to start reading about my process. Thank you!

-At this point in time I had a pretty good idea on what features should be on Royalties and it was time to explore some options on how I can visualize it.
+At this point in time I had a pretty good idea about what features should be on Royalties and it was time to explore some options on how I could visualize it.
 My approach with wireframing is that I don’t usually do it by pen and paper.
 I go straight to Sketch and start to roughly draw out what I have in my mind and keep duplicating artboards to make tons of iterations.
 This way, I can always keep different versions of my designs without having to redraw things with hand.

 One of the most difficult things that I had with designing was thinking about multiple use cases.
 For example, how does the design look when there is no data yet to be shown?
 Or what if royalties calculations have been made and it’s just in the process of being sent?
-In many cases, a “this is the one!” design could collapses because it breaks down when asking these questions.
+In many cases, a “this is the one!” design could collapse because it breaks down when asking these questions.

 Consistency is another important part about working at company that builds many products.
 While Spotify has their own design system that sets guidelines on things like type and color, designers have to build unique components that often is not defined in the system.
 In these cases, I asked the design systems team to help me on expressing my idea without breaking the system.

 During this entire process, I kept in close proximity with my mentor, engineers, product owner, user researcher, and UX copywriter to update them on what I was designing on.
 If they weren’t available in person, I used Wake to share my work and receive feedback that way.
 By doing this, I was able to keep my work in check and make sure that everyone’s vision aligned.